Store

 Literature abounds with information about the various beneficial properties of herbs.
 An herbal poultice is another way to reap the rewards of these benefits.

 An herbal poultice refers to the direct application of herbs to your skin.
 You can use either fresh or dried herbs.
-For strong herbs, it is best to wrap them in a thin cloth to protect the skin from possible negative interactions.
+It is best to wrap strong herbs in a thin cloth to protect the skin from possible negative interactions.

 An herbal poultice can be simple, with only a single herb, or complex, with different herbs or other ingredients.
-Common additional ingredients include the use of bentonite clay or activated charcoal.
+Common additional ingredients include bentonite clay or activated charcoal.

 You can either use a warm herbal poultice or a cold herbal poultice.
 A cold herbal poultice is ideal for addressing sunburn.
-A warm herbal poultice, on the other hand, may help inflammation while promoting circulation in a particular area.
+On the other hand, a warm herbal poultice may help inflammation while promoting circulation in a particular area.
 Depending on the herbs used, you can use an herbal poultice to relieve inflammation, aches and pains, chest congestion, boils, or draw poisons or splinters from your skin.

-Do note that you should use an herbal poultice as an aid in your healing process.
-It should not take away from other healthcare therapies used in dealing with your situation.
+Remember to use an herbal poultice to aid your healing process.
+It should not take away from other healthcare therapies for your situation.

-Also, note that certain herbs as well as other herbal poultice additions may have interactions with underlying health conditions and certain medications.
+Also, note that certain herbs and other herbal poultice additions may interact with underlying health conditions and certain medications.
 Be sure to talk to your healthcare provider before use.

 Herbal Poultice Benefits

-Depending on the herbs you use and where you use them, an herbal poultice can have numerous health benefits.
+An herbal poultice can have numerous health benefits depending on the herbs you use and where you use them.
 These include:

 • Reducing muscle and joint pain